-4.1.2 The County Council is currently investing in an ICT modernisation programme, Digital Norfolk Ambition.
+4.1.2 The County Council has invested in an ICT modernisation programme, Digital Norfolk Ambition, which has resulted in all operational staff (including all feed and food officers) in the Service receiving a new laptop with enhanced functionality.
 The Service continues to invest in modern ICT systems and provides its annual Local Authority Enforcement Monitoring System (LAEMS) return via a direct download to the FSA.
 Access to the Internet, to the APP Civica database and to other information systems is seen as a vital resource for operational staff.
 The Service uses the UK FSS iNet database for recording, managing and submitting food and feed sampling data.